Skip to content

 %%writefile pokemon_sorter/requirements.txt

-pandas == 1.4.2
+pandas == 2.2.2

 Now we create a deployment and a deployment version for the package in the cell above.

-# Zip the models
+# Zip the deployment package

 deployment_template = ubiops.DeploymentCreate(

-description='Sort pokemon based on their stats',
+description="Sort pokemon based on their stats",

 )